Search within:

 Student Stipend

 Each student will receive $4,500 for the summer experience.
 The stipend will be received by the end of the program.
-Additionally, students will receive campus food (15 meals a week) and housing for the duration of the program.
-Students will be housed in campus dormitories and will likely share a room with another DISIRE participant.
+Additionally, students will receive campus food (15 meals a week), on-campus housing for the duration of the program, and access to recreation facilities.
+Students will be housed in campus residence halls and will likely share a room with another DISIRE participant.
 Requests for travel funds will be considered on an individual basis.

 Application Process